zendesk/demo_apps/v2/sell/custom-objects-app/README.md

 ### Creating the custom object schema

 To quickly get up and running, a script is provided to create the schema for the custom object.
-The custom object type is an invoice and there is a one-to-one relationship between the standard Sell Object (`zen:deal` ) and invoice.
+The custom object type is an invoice and there is a one-to-one relationship between the standard Sell Object (`zen:deal`) and the invoice.

 **Create the schema**